Andonome/aif/README.md

 ## Map of the Land

 - Details on Fenestra, the land of magical portals.
-- Ethereal lands beyond, where players can get trapped and find strange items.
+- Strange realms, accessible only through magical portals, where players can get trapped and find strange items.
 - Bestiary, for all your monstrous needs.

 ## Games Master Resources